Federal Acquisition Regulation: Ratification

 There are dollar limits to the authority to ratify unauthorized commitments.
 A Chief of Contracting Office can approve up to $10,000.
 A Principal Assistant Responsible for Contracting can approve up to $100,000.
 A Head of Contracting Authority can approve higher amounts.

 Ratifications in the U.S. Army call for a signed statement describing the unauthorized commitment, the value of the procurement, and other documentation.
 Then a contracting officer is to study the case and recommend action.
 If the procurement is not ratified, the matter may be handled under FAR Part 50 and DFARS Part 250 (Public Law 85-804) as a GAO claim or some other way.

-Contractor damage

-FAR Part 45 provides rules on the Contractor's obligations and the Government's remedies in these cases.
-Specific clauses should be in the contract to deal with Government Furnished Equipment (GFE) situations and bring your own device (BYOD) situations.

-Commercial items

-The authority under FAR Part 12, Commercial Items (and services), must be used thoughtfully and carefully.
-It is very tempting for a contracting officer to use FAR Part 12 and hence FAR Part 13 in situations where such use is clearly not appropriate in view of the basic reasons commercial item acquisition authority was created by Congress.